Mom who claims she was abducted by aliens says Netflix doc made her look like a liar

 Help us keep bring these critical stories to light.
 Your support makes all the difference.

-A New York City mother of two whose controversial story of being abducted by aliens from her downtown apartment made global headlines says Netflix portrayed her as a fabulist in an upcoming docuseries and hopes to block it from ever being released.
+A New York City mother of two who shared her controversial story of being abducted by aliens from her downtown apartment in an upcoming Netflix docuseries says the streaming giant ended up portraying her as a fabulist — and now she’s fighting to block the show’s release.

 Linda Napolitano, who first told her story under the pseudonym Linda Cortile, has long claimed three gray bipedal beings extracted her during the wee hours of November 30, 1989, from her 12th-floor window on a blue beam of light, lifting her onto a reddish-orange spacecraft that quickly sped off toward the Brooklyn Bridge.